gniarchos/weather_app/README.md

 ## 🛠️ Features

 - Dynamic weather background based on conditions
-- Current conditions for your location
+- Current conditions for user's location
 - Search for conditions in any city
 - Hourly predictions
 - 14-day forecast